cpinitiative/usaco-guide/content/2_General/3_WhyCpp.md

 ## Other

  - Python lacks a data structure that keeps its keys in sorted order (the equivalent of `set` in C++), which is required for some silver problems.
- - Java lacks features such as `#define`, `typedef`, and `auto` that are present in C++ (which some contestants rely on extensively).
+ - Java lacks features such as `#define`, `typedef`, and `auto` that are present in C++ (which some contestants rely on extensively, see "macros").
- - Problemsetters don't always test Java solutions (and rarely Python) when setting the constraints.
+ - USACO problemsetters don't always test Java solutions (and rarely Python) when setting constraints.